Student News Network

-Student News Network (SNN) is an Iranian official news agency known for publishing university and student news.
-All of SNN's content is free content and Creative Commons licensed.
+Student News Network (SNN) (خبرگزاری دانشجو) is an Iranian official news agency known for publishing university and student news.

 History

-Student News Agency was founded on 2002 by Hadi Ghasemi.
-Ghasemi is the current CEO of SNN.
+Student News Agency was founded in 2003 by Hadi Ghasemi.
+Ghasemi was CEO of SNN until April 2024, when Hossein Farzani was appointed.
+SNN is organizationally affiliated to the Student Basij, with its members working as reporters.

 SNN's name in early years of its activity was "Student News Network"; after receiving its official news agency license from Ministry of Culture and Islamic Guidance, it was renamed to "Student News Agency".
-In 2021, SNN launched the first news web tv. in 2023 the international branch of SNN was founded.
+In 2021, SNN launched the first news web TV.
+In 2023 the international branch of SNN was founded.

 Services

 Besides university and students news, SNN also produces and publishes content related to a variety of subjects, including: